Addiction and the Bible: Is it a Disease or a Sin?

 How does God View Addiction: Moral Model

 Sunday school teachers and church leaders are often more familiar with the moral model of addiction from a spiritual perspective.
-The moral model approach rejects the disease model approach from the therapeutic community thus emphasizing our moral culpability for our choices.
-This approach would say that addicted individuals do not have the self-will, and some believe people can grow in self-control through effort in addiction.
+The moral model approach rejects the disease model approach thus emphasizing our moral culpability for our choices.
+This approach would say that addicted individuals have the self-control to stop, but they make the choice to continue in the addictive behavior.

 While it is right that we are to be held responsible for our choices and we can grow in our self-control in Christ (Galatians 5:23), the moral model alone does not fully align with biblical counseling and the Bible due to verses about the power of the sinful nature, which shed light on addiction's depth.
 Brain scans for struggling addicts display that it is not just a self-will problem since the nature of addiction messes with your mind similar to a brain disease.